sardana-org/sardana/doc/source/users/environment_variable_catalog.rst

 ~~~~~~~~~~~~~
 *Mandatory, set by user*

-Name of the diffractometer device (tango device name of the Pool device of the
+This environment variable is used to define the name of the diffractometer device.
+At this moment, this name is supporting only tango device names and it should
+be pointing to the Sardana controller of the class HklPseudoMotorCtrl that will
-class HklPseudoMotorCtrl) to be used by the hkl macros.
+be used by the hkl macros.

 .. _psi: